 For the last year or so we have been running the BTO Owl Appeal with the aim of funding Project Owl - a set of interrelated research on our nation's Owls.
 The appeal is set to fund an exciting programme of work over the next few years and provide long-term support to our skilled volunteer bird ringers and nest recorders.
 If you haven't already done so, please consider helping us to raise the further funds that we still need to plug our knowledge gaps and to shed some much-needed light on this fascinating group of

 Although the distribution of Tawny Owl has changed little over the last 40 years, Breeding Bird Survey data suggest that the population is declining.
-We are starting the Project Owl research by repeating two specially-designed Tawny Owl surveys carried out more than a decade ago to find out more about their patterns of occupancy/abundance and how they use different habitats.
+We started the Project Owl research by repeating two specially-designed Tawny Owl surveys carried out more than a decade ago to find out more about their patterns of occupancy/abundance and how they use different habitats.
 You can find out more information about the Tawny Owl Point Survey and the Tawny Owl Calling Survey on their respective webpages.

 Data collected for Bird Atlas 2007-11 has shown a worrying contraction in geographical range, and decline in abundance for Short-eared Owl.
 This species shows the second greatest decrease in absolute number of 10-km squares in Scotland between 1988/91–2008/11.
 We urgently need to learn more about its breeding ecology and movements outside of the breeding season.
 The results from the most recent set of tracking data are expected in the near future so keep an eye out for exciting news on this subject which we hope to build on with future tracking.